 The only way to unlock your phone is through your carrier.
-Unlocking works by the page contacting Apple, Apple verifying the open, and then officially recording the phone as unlocked to their network.
+Unlocking works by the carrier contacting Apple, Apple verifying the open, and then officially recording the phone as unlocked to their network.

 Carriers are unhappy with the grey-market and occasionally check their list of newly unlocked phones.
 And flag illegitimate opened with Apple and have it relocked.

 What does that mean for you?
-Suddenly, after updating your phone’s software, it will be relocked and only usable with the original carrier.
-That’s why grey-market unlocking so unreliable and potentially a massive waste of money.
+Suddenly, after updating your phone’s software, it will lock itself and is usable with the original carrier.
+That’s why the grey-market unlocking so unreliable and potentially a massive waste of money.